17 Ways to Be Happier at Work

 You may feel you're short on time and that you need more of it, but the simple truth is that when the day started, you got your fair share: 24 hours.
 Nobody got any more than you did, so stop complaining.

 6. Don't take yourself so seriously; nobody else does.

-The ability to laugh at your foibles not only makes you happier as a person, it makes you more powerful, more influential and more attractive to others.
+The ability to laugh at your foibles makes you not only happier as a person but also more powerful, more influential, and more attractive to others.
 If you can't laugh at yourself, everyone else will be laughing behind your back.

 7. Daydream more rather than less.